Farama-Foundation/ViZDoom/docs/api/cpp/exceptions.md

 * `MessageQueueException/SharedMemoryException` - means that communication with ViZDoom's instance failed.
 Usually, means a problem with permissions or system configuration.

-* `SignalException` - means that a signal was cached by ViZDoom's instance.

 * `ViZDoomErrorException` - means that an error in the ViZDoom engine occurred.

 * `ViZDoomIsNotRunningException` - means that called method cannot be used when ViZDoom instance is not running.